 The post-treatment element is necessary to protect the facility's infrastructure and distribution piping.
 The RO product water has a very low hardness and alkalinity, which can corrode piping and add unwanted metals into the finished water.
 Chemical post-treatment such as lime or caustic soda addition is often used for buffering and pH adjustment.
 A settling system may be necessary to reduce turbidity generated by chemical treatment.
-A degassing system may also be necessary, as dissolved gasses such as hydrogen sulfide can pass through RO membranes and create a noticeable odor in the finished water.
+A degassing system may also be dissolved gasses such necessary, as as hydrogen sulfide can pass through RO membranes and create a noticeable odor in the